/Posts>

 PowerShell's `Remove-Item -Recurse` is Buggy

-powershell remove-item buggy
+powershell remove-item bug

 Posted on Thursday, March the 6th 2025